Helen Nugent

-Helen Marion Nugent AC (born 13 February 1949) is a leading Australian company director, businesswoman and former academic.
+Helen Marion Nugent AC (born 13 February 1949) is an Australian company director, businesswoman, and former academic.

-Education and early career
+Early life and education

+Helen Marion Nugent was born on 13 February 1949.

 Nugent completed a Bachelor of Arts with First Class Honours and a PhD from the University of Queensland (UQ), and earned a Master of Business Administration with Distinction from the Harvard Business School.

+Early career

 She taught Indian history and Asian culture at UQ from 1971 to 1980.
-She was Professor in Management and Director of the MBA Program at the Australian Graduate School of Management at the University of New South Wales from 1992 to 1994, where she also taught courses in Strategic Management.
+She was professor in management and director of the MBA Program at the Australian Graduate School of Management at the University of New South Wales from 1992 to 1994, where she also taught courses in strategic management.

 After undertaking her MBA, she commenced her business career at McKinsey & Company, where until 1991 she was a partner specialising in financial services and the energy and resources sectors.
 Subsequently, from 1994 to 1999, as Director of Strategy at Westpac Banking Corporation, reporting to the CEO, Bob Joss, she was a member of the Executive Team, responsible for a major turnaround in the Bank's performance.

 Company director

-Nugent is a highly experienced independent Chairman and company Director.
-She currently serves as Chairman of Ausgrid and a Non-Executive Director of IAG.
+Nugent currently serves as chairman of Ausgrid and a Non-Executive Director of IAG.
 Previously, she has been Chairman of Veda Group, Australian Rail Track Corporation, Swiss Re (Australia), Funds SA, and Sydney Airport.
 In addition, she has been a Non-Executive Director of Macquarie Group (for 15 years, until 2014), Origin Energy (for 14 years, until 2017), Carter Holt Harvey, Mercantile Mutual, State Bank of New South Wales, Herbert Smith Freehills, and Australia Post.

 Community organisation management

+In the arts, Nugent was chair of the 1999 Major Performing Arts Inquiry, often referred to as the Nugent Inquiry or Nugent Review.
+David Gonski was a member of the committee.

+She also chaired the federal government's National Opera Review.
+She was deputy chair of Opera Australia, Deputy Chairman of the Australia Council, and chaired the Major Performing Arts Board of the Australia Council.

-She has been in paid positions as Chair of multiple not-for-profit and government-funded organisations.
-Since 1 January 2017 she has been Chair of the National Disability Insurance Agency and on 1 July 2019 began a two-year term as Chair of the National Portrait Gallery of Australia.
-She is also a Director of the Garvan Institute for Medical Research.
-Previously, in education, she has been Chancellor of Bond University, President of Cranbrook School, and a member of Council of Monash University.
+She was appointed Chancellor of Bond University in 2009, at which time she was also a director of the Garvan Institute of Medical Research.
+She has also been president of Cranbrook School, and a member of Council of Monash University.
 She was also a member of the panel that reviewed Australian higher education for the Department of Education, Employment and Workplace Relations in 2008.

-In the arts, she was Chairman of the 1999 Major Performing Arts Inquiry, often known as the Nugent Inquiry, and was Chairman of the Federal Government's National Opera Review.
-In addition, she was Deputy Chairman of Opera Australia, Deputy Chairman of the Australia Council, and Chairman of the Major Performing Arts Board of the Australia Council.
+From 1 January 2017 she has been chair of the National Disability Insurance Agency and on 1 July 2019 began a two-year term as chair of the National Portrait Gallery of Australia.